5/1/2026

 Chief Executive Officer

 We don't expect any more to continue throughout the year.
 I'd say we're still in that business, so we're not out of the business.
 So let me be maybe a little more clear on what that is.
-Okay.
-You know, we've had a relationship with DIRECTV as far back as I can remember.
-And I actually think this is a remarkable story, Mostak.
+You know, we've had a relationship with DirecTV as far back as I can remember.
+And I actually think this is a remarkable story, Mostek.
 I became CEO in 2007.
-At the time, DIRECTV was almost 50% of revenues.
-Last year, DIRECTV was less than 1%.
-So I think that the fact that, you know, what we've been able to do to the business over the course of the last 19 years has been phenomenal.
-It was a business that at its peak reached almost $700 million in revenue.
-And again, it was less than 1% of revenues last year.
-You know, we see challenges in our business at times, right?
-We had a customer that was, you know, it was all pay television service, satellite driven.
-Obviously, the internet took off, streaming video took off, the business changed.
+At the time, DirecTV was almost 50% of revenues.
+Last year, DirecTV was less than 1%.
+So I think that the fact that what we've been able to do to the business over the course of the last 19 years has been phenomenal.
+It was a business that at its peak reached almost $700 million in revenue, and again, it was less than 1% of revenues last year.
+We see challenges in our business at times, right?
+We had a customer that was all pay television service, satellite-driven. obviously the internet took off, streaming video took off, the business changed.
 And I actually think that's part of the beauty of Mostic, right?
 We took a business that was such a major part of our financial performance a long time ago.
 We were able to adapt in the business.
-We were actually able to help our customers with other technologies like everything that happened relative to fiber and Internet.
-And we were able to offset that decline over a period of time, I think.
-You know, what gets lost in our story a lot is the fact that we've done an amazing job growing our telecom business over many years, especially over the last few years, in an environment where that business massively declined from 700 million to a negligible number.
-So I think, you know, this year we kind of exited a number of markets.
+We were actually able to help our customers with other technologies like everything that happened relative to fiber and internet.
+And we were able to offset that decline over a period of time.
+I think and many, many more.
+So I think this year we kind of exited a number of markets.
 It's a small business.
 And we took some charges in Q1 that represented about 100 basis points.
-Quite frankly, we probably could have regied them.
+Quite frankly, we probably could have reg-g'd them.
 We decided not to.
 And it is what it is.
 So we're thankful for that relationship.
 We're still going to work for them in any way that we can.
-We're still going to support them and help them in any way that we can.
-But I think it's a great reflection of the way that Mostic has matured in the business that we've come and the fact that we've been able to overcome something like that over such a long period and done it with a ton of success.
+We're still going to support them and help them in any way that we can. but I think it's a great reflection of the way that Mossnick has matured in the business that we've come and the fact that we've been able to overcome something like that over such a long period and done it with a ton of success.

 speaker